Rigol DS1054Z Oscilloscope under $349 (in 2024)

 The Rigol DS1054Z is one of the most popular entry-level oscilloscopes available.
 I use this beauty daily.
-With four channels, a bandwidth of 100 MHz, several built-in mathematical functions and a 7” high resolution screen for under $400, it may just be the best bang for your buck oscilloscope.
-Let’s take a look at the Rigol DS1054Z digital oscilloscope in more details.
+With four channels, a bandwidth of 100 MHz, several built-in mathematical functions, and a 7” high-resolution screen for under $349, it is our selection for the best bang for your buck oscilloscope.
+Let’s take a look at the Rigol DS1054Z digital oscilloscope in more detail.